Want to understand every 2020 fiasco? You need to revisit Fyre Fest

 In the Netflix documentary, McFarland is caught on camera candidly admitting, “We’re selling a pipe dream to your average loser.”

-The way that he accomplished this goal was with a lot of money and a cynical social media strategy.
+The way that he accomplished this predatory goal was with a lot of money and a cynical social media strategy.

-The Fyre team pumped tons of cash into creating an ad that gave the impression supermodels like Bella Hadid and Emma Ratajkowski would be chilling in random Fyre bungalows doing keg stands with daiquiris.
+The Fyre team pumped tons of cash into creating an ad that gave the impression supermodels like Bella Hadid and Emily Ratajkowski would be chilling in random Fyre bungalows doing keg stands with daiquiris.
 They paid Kylie Jenner a disgusting sum of money just for some piddling promotional Instagram posts.
 (And she ultimately faced a lawsuit over it.)
 All of this so that the average social media user could imagine themselves flaunting similarly fabulous lives if they just ponied up for Fyre Fest.

 This influencer-abetted strategy is cold and calculating . . . and it worked.